Paying the Duty

 You must file a Stamp Duty return in order to pay Stamp Duty.
 You pay the Stamp Duty as part of the process of filing the return.

-You must also file a Stamp Duty return to claim certain exemptions or reliefs from Stamp Duty.
+You need to file a Stamp Duty return to claim certain exemptions or reliefs from Stamp Duty.
 For more information, see Stamp Duty exemptions and reliefs.

 Instruments that are not chargeable